glasnt/blog/_posts/2015-12-19-on-twitter-and-noise.md

 Given Twitter's history of [killing third-party applications](http://www.metrotwit.com/2014/03/sunsetting-metrotwit-all-good-things-must-come-to-an-end/) which may have had more refined abilities to limit notifications and such, to not implement these on the native web and mobile platforms is extremely frustrating.

+*Description of the mobile functionality is based on the native Android application available at the time of this article*